Payscape/Payscape-Gateway-CakePHP-Developers-Suite/readme.md

 * Edit /Config/database.php for your database connection
 * Move /Plugin/Payscape/Config/payscape.php to your /app/Config folder
 * Edit payscape.php for your Payscape username and password
+* Make sure that your /app/tmp directory is writable.

 ## Database
 Import schema/transactions.sql into your database